Upcoming Talks, Speeches and Appearances

 This workshop will help overcome hesitation in several ways – by clearly differentiating, fiction, nonfiction, and memoir/essay as well as explaining the similarities among the various genres.
 While different “rules” may apply to each (they will also be discussed), the underlying logic is the same – the work must be authentically researched, original and true to the author’s vision.
 Participants will get a chance to write a brief story or anecdote in their new genre of choice to get a sense of what each requires.
 They may not be as unlike as they initially appear!

-MYTHS AND MYSTERIES OF OHIO.
+Myths and Mysteries of Ohio.
 Why would the people of Sabina embalm the corpse of a random black man and put him on display for the entire world to see?
 What was the real story behind Johnny Appleseed’s fascination with teenage girls?
 And what was it about Marietta, Athens/Ohio University, and the Golden Lamb in Lebanon that made these places such as ghost magnets?
 And where are the dead aliens at Wright Patterson AFB?
-MYTHS AND MYSTERIES OF OHIO dissect these and other urban and perhaps not-so-much legends.
+MYTHS AND MYSTERIES OF OHIO dissects these and other urban and perhaps not-so-much legends.
 Through a PowerPoint presentation, discussion, and a brief reading, explore the new abnormal with author Sandra Gurvis.
 Prizes may also be involved.

 Good News and Challenges of Creating a Book.
 While self and “indie” publishing has opened up a world of possibilities for writers, there are also pitfalls and pratfalls.
 The good news is that now, with the right blend of talent, ability, and market sense, you can put your written vision into words — and not only have artistic control but also earn a higher percentage of royalties.
 The trick is in doing it correctly, and there are plenty of challenges along the way, from cover design to editing/proofreading to understanding the potential audience to the biggest hurdles of all — getting publicity, readers, and sales.
 With millions of books out there, and many more being published, how can you make yours stand out from the thundering herd?